Tesla Model X Reliability by Year

 - Verify all open recalls at nhtsa.gov/recalls.

-- Request service records for forward collision avoidance and electrical system repairs.
+- Request service records for suspension and electrical repairs.

 🔔 NHTSA Safety Recalls